kcoderhtml/grolf/README.md

 Your friendly lightweight arcade helper written in Bun and hosted on nest! 😎

+Claim to fame: I demoed this to the founder of Github!

 ## Prerequisites
 You need a slack app with the following manifest